emilyswebber/learning-center-use-case-samples/python/Medical_Claims_Fraud/README.md

-# Tutorial - Predicting COVID-19 at US County level
+# Tutorial - Predicting Fraud Medical claims

-This is a Python Notebook accompanying a tutorial in DataRobot Community.
+This is a Python Notebook showing you how you can use DataRobot to develop a medical fraud claims use case.
-The tutorial can be found at: https://community.datarobot.com/t5/resources/predicting-covid-19-at-the-county-level/ta-p/2863

 ## Usage

-Open `Covid_blog.ipynb`, follow the steps.

-You can also review dataset we used along in the notebook - `trainDatawithAirports.csv`.
+Open `Medical_Claims_Fraud_Notebook.ipynb` and read through the code.
+In this implemmentation we are connecting with a Microsoft SQL Server Database to retrieve the data for training.

 ## Development and Contributing